Brighton College: Site and buildings

+Sister schools

+As of today, Brighton College has 10 sister schools world-wide, one each in Handcross, Hove, London, Abu Dhabi, Al Ain, Dubai, Bangkok (Krungthep Kreetha), Bangkok (Vibhavadi), Singapore and Hanoi.

 Policies

-In January 2016, Headmaster Richard Cairns announced that Brighton College would abandon gender-specific uniforms and instead introduce a "trouser uniform" and a "skirt uniform," with both boys and girls under age 16 being free to choose which to wear.
-According to Cairns, Brighton College is “reacting to a changing society which recognises that some children have gender dysphoria and do not wish to lose their emotional gender identities at school.”
-Parental consent must be provided in order for a pupil to choose their uniform, and a pupil must wear either the "trouser uniform" or the "skirt uniform" in totality rather than a combination of the two.
-In addition, such a choice must be made on a permanent basis.

 In 2017 the school invited Stonewall Ambassador Ian McKellen to share its anti-bullying message.
-The school has regularly made headlines for its pro-LGBT stance, emphasising the right of all pupils to feel safe and supported.
+The school has regularly made headlines for its pro-LGBT stance, emphasizing the right of all pupils to feel safe and supported.
 For the 2013–14 academic year the school appointed the first openly gay head boy of an English independent school.
 In August 2017 the school participated in the Brighton Pride Parade, becoming the first public school in the United Kingdom to do so.
 The float was backed by Ian McKellen.
 This has become an annual event for the school, with pupils and staff designing and making the float.

-The school positions community service as a “vital part of school life”.
+The school positions community service as a "vital part of school life".
 Pupils are involved in 328 days of community service a year – which includes visiting elderly people, teaching pensioners about technology, and working with local community initiatives.

 The school is recognised as having an ethos of kindness and respect, in addition to academic excellence.
-The school's most recent Independent Schools Inspectorate report summarises:
+The school's most recent Independent Schools Inspectorate report summarizes:

 Fees

-For the 2018/19 academic year the fees were £23,160 for day pupils.
-Boarding ranged from £33,390 - £37,470 pa.
+For the 2024/25 academic year the fees were between £25,000–£35,000 for day pupils.
+Boarding ranged from £48,750–£61,000.
 The school offers a number of scholarships and bursaries, offered on the basis of merit and need.

 Activities

-In the 2019 A-level examinations Brighton College achieved 99% A*B (82%A*/A).
-In the 2019 GCSE examinations they scored 94% 9–7.
+In the 2025 A-level examinations Brighton College achieved 98% A*B, with 85% A*-A and 49% A*.
+In the 2025 GCSE examinations they scored 98% 9-7, with 64% awarded Grade 9.
 Class sizes at GCSE average 18, and at A-level they average 8.
 26 subjects are offered at A-level.

-The school has an extensive co-curriculum provision, with the option of “over 100 clubs and activities” in which pupils may participate.
-This includes drama (with 15 productions a year), dance (7 styles of dance and 70 classes per week), music (22 music groups) and art (100% A* results).
+The school has an extensive co-curriculum provision, with the option of "over 100 clubs and activities" in which pupils may participate.
+This includes drama (with 15 productions a year), dance (7 styles of dance and 70 classes per week), music (22 music groups) and art.

 The school has an ethos of "sports for all" and offers a range sport choices.
 The major sports are athletics, cricket, netball and rugby.
 All pupils participate in games of their choice twice a week.
 The college was selected to provide training ground for Japan during the course of Rugby World Cup 2015.
 Going forward, England Head Coach Eddie Jones, Japan coach then, has hosted the elite player squad training camps at the college.